nemosupremo/lrutest/README.md

 Simple test to compare implementations of LRU Caching.

-PLRU is the current version of the preparedLRU code in the gocql PullRequest LLRU is a new version using the container/list package.
+PLRU is the current version of the preparedLRU code in the gocql PullRequest.

+LLRU is a new version using the container/list package.

 Results